xt1sh/Positioner/Positioner/README.md

 # Positioner (positioner)

-Tool for positioning images for WW
+A tool for the image positioning

 ## Install the dependencies
 ```bash